 Purchased life annuities: overseas payers: nomination of a tax representative: approval procedure: information to be sent to HMRC

-Once an insurer has nominated a person to be their tax representative, details of the nomination should be sent to CT&VAT (Technical) Insurance Group, 3rd Floor, 100 Parliament Street, London, SW1A 2BQ for approval.
+Once an insurer has nominated a person to be their tax representative, details of the nomination should be sent to BAI Financial Services Team, 4th Floor Meldrum House, 15 Drumsheugh Gardens, Edinburgh, EH3 7UQ for approval.
 The following information must be sent

 - the full name or title under which the non-UK insurer is registered in the country in which its principal place of business is situated and its address in that country